 Do you ever feel like someone's watching you?
 Well, when it comes to your company's network, you should hope so!
-With so many people relying on Microsoft Teams, Office 365, and Azure to keep their businesses running smoothly, it's more important than ever to keep a watchful eye on your network.
+With so many people relying on Microsoft Teams, Office 365, and Azure to keep their businesses running smoothly, it's more important than ever to keep a watchful eye on your Microsoft network connectivity.
 But who has the time to monitor everything 24/7?

 Microsoft